-In essence though, it does amount to 'the way we do things around here' but how do you shape that in practical terms and what is a good or not so good culture?
+In essence though, it amounts to 'the way we do things around here'.
+But how do you shape that in practical terms and what is a good or not so good culture?

-Well, that all depends on what you are trying to achieve in the organisation which is where it gets so complicated.
-However, considering what sort of culture you want to create in the organisation is an essential starting point and one many organisations ignore.
-Perhaps it would help to give a couple of, admittedly extreme, examples to illustrate the point: I don't want a junior surgeon to be creative or empowered if they are operating on me, nor do I want a troop of soldiers to feel empowered to question orders in a battle situation.
-BUT, and this is the challenging bit, I do want a senior medical practitioner to be imaginative and creative as that is how advances in learning are made and likewise I would want our senior military figures to be creative in their strategy and tactics as that is often how battles are won.
+Well, that all depends on what you are trying to achieve.
+Considering what sort of culture you want to create is an essential starting point and one many organisations ignore.
+To give an extreme example: I don't want a junior surgeon to be creative or empowered if they are operating on me, nor do I want a troop of soldiers to feel empowered to question orders in a battle situation.
+BUT, I do want a senior medical practitioner to be imaginative and creative as that is how advances in learning are made and likewise I would want our senior military figures to be creative in their strategy and tactics as that is often how battles are won.
 So the culture you create very much depends on what you have to achieve in the organisation and, in the examples I have given, this may even change for different parts of the organisation.

 Fortunately many organisations aren't responsible for the nation's defence or advances in medical science so it can be a little more straightforward!

-Let's go back to the small business I talked about in the last piece.
-The owner is initially the only employee and is likely to have a clear idea of how the business is to interact with its customers and have a passion for the success of the business.
-This may be as simple as being efficient and polite, but it may include thinking creatively to offer a very personalised service, or wanting to be known for being informal and especially welcoming or some other point of differentiation the owner has identified.
+In the case of a small business, the owner is initially the only employee and is likely to have a clear idea of how the business is to interact with its customers.
+This may be as simple as being efficient and polite, but it may include thinking creatively to offer a very personalised service, or wanting to be known for being informal and especially welcoming.
 The culture won't be explicitly articulated because it doesn't need to be - it's in the owner's head!

-As the business finds the culture is successful and appealing to its customers it will grow and the owner will recruit more people.
-The people recruited are likely to share the owner's own views and attitudes just in the same way as we subconsciously choose friends with whom we have common views and attitudes.
-The new recruits are also likely to have an affinity for the business and a passion for it to succeed or they wouldn't have been recruited in the first place.
-So, we now have a business of 10 employees all of whom know the owner and work closely with them on a day to day basis, being kept abreast of new developments and thinking as the business grows.
-If the recruitment has been done with care, these ten people will share some common views, attitudes and approaches to the organisation that will bind them together as a cohesive unit with a real sense of common purpose and a desire for the business to succeed.
+As the business grows, the owner will recruit more people.
+If the recruitment is done with care, the people recruited are likely to share the owner's own views and attitudes just in the same way as we subconsciously choose friends with whom we have common views and attitudes.
+The new recruits are also likely to have an affinity for the business and a passion for it to succeed.
 Nothing will have explicitly been done to shape the culture, but implicitly the workforce will have come together as a group of like-minded individuals.